13 January 2020

 The Factor Points Method divides the different tasks performed in a company, which are called “factors”.”.
 Each of these factors is given a specific value, which adds up to points in the job evaluation.
 In addition, each of the factors has different “degrees”.”, which refer to the intensity with which each of the above-mentioned factors is carried out.
 In this way, the assessment of each of the jobs in a company can be carried out taking into account the tasks (factors) and the intensity (degrees) that are associated with each of the jobs, which makes it possible to establish a hierarchy of the jobs with the objective perspective provided by a analysis based on a concrete and easily quantifiable score.

-When it comes to improving employee remuneration, it should be borne in mind that, although salary is the main and most valued part of employee remuneration, it is not the only part.
+When it comes to improving employee compensation, it should be borne in mind that, although salary is the main and most valued part of employee compensation, it is not the only part.
 In this sense, it is possible to improving the purchasing power of employees without the need to implement a direct wage increase, which can be achieved by improving workers' social benefits through options such as Ticket Restaurant, Childcare Ticket o Transport Ticket, among others.
 These options allow the employee to increase his or her purchasing power without the need for the company to directly increase wages, which translates into an improvement in the employees' working conditions without affecting the company's expenses.